 (a) Contact can be made through official county communication means with the establishment director or appointed POC.

 (b) VRC will establish a reoccurring visit plan to all funeral establishments within assigned county to allow for at a minimum, quarterly visits.
 (Is this the correct frequency??)
+I think twice a year is good.

+Agreed, twice a year is adequate (given the 6-month window to establish eligibility).
+I would recommend on one of these visits, the VRC be accompanied by ODVA to conduct “their” audit.

+One general observation: Any references to “internment” should be changed to “interment”

 Unclaimed Veteran Remains - National Cemetery Administration (va.gov)